vishvAsa/notes/places/india/village/palaveri-bAlAjI_and_village.md

 There was no theft - barring instances of someone illegally cutting and carrying off some tree to sell.

 ### Post harvest shares
-During harvest, the first big-measure was offered to the temple.
+During harvest, the first big-measure was offered to the temple (as with first milk drawn from a cow).
 The next one was for the village barber.
 The one after that for the washerman.
 Only then was the harvest partitioned between the owner and the share-cropper.